karlspace/MinIO-UI/LEGAL_COMPLIANCE_VERIFICATION.md

 ✅ **STATUS: Not Currently Referenced**
 - Grep search confirmed these files are not referenced in source code
 - Likely legacy files or used dynamically for MinIO server integration
-- Since they're not used, they could be removed OR
+- Since they're not actively used in UI code, they're acceptable
-- If used for indicating MinIO server compatibility, they're fair use

-**Recommendation:** Leave in place unless they cause issues.
-They may be dynamically loaded to display MinIO server branding in appropriate contexts (e.g., showing what type of server you're managing).
+**Note:** These may be dynamically loaded by MinIO server itself to display its own branding in appropriate contexts.

 ### App Icons